 However, that isn’t the case.

-Apple’s warranty doesn’t cover any water damage, according to explicit information on the Apple website – and the terms and conditions that come with your device.
-More importantly, even though the Apple iPhone 8 is water resistant, Apple explicitly advises against getting water anywhere near your device.
+Water damage is not covered under Apple’s warranty, according to explicit information on the Apple website – and the terms and conditions that come with your device.
+More importantly, even though the Apple iPhone 8 is water-resistant, Apple explicitly advises against getting water anywhere near your device.
 If your phone ends up with water damage – you can’t even get a repair without a charge.

 To ensure that they don’t have to repair or replace your device, Apple places an Internal Liquid Contact Indicator into every phone.
 The item will activate when your phone comes into contact with liquid.
 If Apple can see that the LCI is activated, you’re done for!